abond936/My-Journal/docs/Project.md

 Status: 🟡 Operational

 The core function of the application is the presentation for consumption of content--entries and albums.
-The vision is to make this best consumed on mobile and tablet devices i a grid-based card system with navigation through tag and type filters, infinite scroll and related content links.
+The vision is to make this best consumed on mobile and tablet devices in a grid-based card system with navigation through tag and type filters, infinite scroll and related content links.

 #### Current Features
 - Content layout connected to all content.
-- Tag and Content type navigation
+- Tag- and Content-type navigation
 - Infinite scroll
 - Album image scroll